Vision Zero Quick-Build Projects

 Vision Zero is a citywide policy passed in 2014 and it is a commitment to build better and safer streets, educate the public on traffic safety, enforce traffic laws, and adopt policy changes that save lives.
 The goal is to create a culture that prioritizes traffic safety and ensure that mistakes on our roadways do not result in serious injuries or death.

-The 15 selected streets for quick build projects are located on the Vision Zero High Injury Network, the 13% of streets accounting for 75% of the City’s severe and fatal traffic injuries.
-In some cases, the quick build projects also stem from larger capital project efforts, aiming to redesign streetscapes and transportation infrastructure for safety and livability improvements.
+The selected streets for quick-build projects are primarily located on the Vision Zero High Injury Network, the 12 percent of streets accounting for 68 percent of the City’s severe and fatal traffic injuries.
+In some cases, quick-build projects also stem from larger capital project efforts, advancing streetscape and capital infrastructure for transportation safety and livability improvements.

-The quick build projects initiative is one of many efforts to help achieve the City’s Vision Zero goals.
+The Quick-Build Program is one of many efforts to help achieve the City’s Vision Zero goals.
 Read more about other City efforts in the San Francisco Vision Zero Action Strategy.